lucy-xfl/lucy-xfl/README.md

 - 🔭 I’m currently learning MERN Stack
 - 🧊 I used Spring Boot & React to develop full-stack projects
-- 🐶 I’m looking for a 2024 internship (SDE or Testing)
+- 🐶 I’m looking for a 2024 internship
 - 😄 Pronouns: she/her
 - 💎 Fun fact: I am a night owl and a dog person!
 - 🌟 I will use Github as much as possible from Sep.2023